-X Federal methodology (FM)
+- □ Federal methodology (FM)

-Institutional methodology (IM)
+- □ Institutional methodology (IM)

-Both FM and IM
+- □ Both FM and IM

+Need-based Non-need-based

+(Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)

+Scholarships/Grants

+Federal

-Aid Awarded Need-based Non-need- Scholarships/Grants Federal \$16,258,661 \$28,908 State all states, not only the state in which your institution is located \$8,678,978 \$13,642 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below). \$4,554,527 \$2,312,600 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college \$753,238 \$433,504 Total Scholarships/Grants \$30,245,403 \$2,788,653 Self-Help Student loans from all sources (excluding parent loans) \$15,932,422 \$2,234,511 Federal Work-Study \$285,770 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.) \$53,753 \$0 Total Self-Help \$16,271,945 \$2,234,511 Parent Loans \$3,254,544 \$1,112,284 Tuition Waivers Note: Reporting is optional.
+State all states, not only the state in which your institution is located

+Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

+Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college

+Total Scholarships/Grants

+Self-Help

+Student loans from all sources (excluding parent loans)

+Federal Work-Study Not Applicable

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)

+Total Self-Help

+Parent Loans

+Need-based Non-need-based (Include non-need- based aid use to meet need.)
+(Exclude non-need- based aid use to meet need.)
+Tuition Waivers Note: Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere. \$686,880 \$1,031,766 Athletic Awards \$1,592,549 \$1,691,868
+Do not report tuition waivers elsewhere.
+Athletic Awards

-- Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+H2.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-fulltime undergraduates who applied for and were awarded financial aid from any source.

+- ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates.

-Number of Enrolled Students Awarded Aid First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2023 cohort) 1031 4997 3144 В Number of students in line a who applied for need-based financial aid 972 4108 1029 С Number of students in line b who were determined to 838 3528 893 D Number of students in line c who were awarded any 827 3395 736 Ε Number of students in line d who were awarded any 820 3244 623 F Number of students in line d who were awarded any 505 2058 464 G Number of students in line d who were awarded any 0 0 0 Н Number of students in line d whose need was fully met 243 823 124 I On average, the percentage of need that was met of 64.0% 55.0% 23.0% J The average financial aid package of those in line d. \$ 12,785 \$ 11,077 \$ 4,689 K Average need-based scholarship and grant award of those in line e \$ 12,302 \$ 10,338 \$ 3,611 L Average need-based self-help award (excluding PLUS loans , unsubsidized loans , and private alternative loans) of those in line f \$ 2,933 \$ 3,509 \$ 2,818 M Average need-based loan (excluding PLUS loans, \$ 2,877 \$ 3,352 \$ 2,780
+Number of Enrolled Students Awarded Aids Full-time First-time First-year Full-time Undergrad (Incl.
+Fresh) Less Than Full-time Undergrad A Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2024 cohort) в Number of students in line a who applied for need-based financial aid С Number of students in line b who were determined to have financial need D Number of students in line ${f c}$ who were awarded any financial aid Е Number of students in line d who were awarded any need-based scholarship or grant aid F Number of students in line d who were awarded any need-based self-help aid G Number of students in line d who were awarded any non-need- based scholarship or grant aid н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) J The average financial aid package of those in line d.
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) к Average need-based scholarship or grant award of those in line e L Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f